King Shaka International Airport: Project conception and initial construction

 The final obstacle was a delay in the approval of the project's environmental impact assessment (EIA) by the South African Department of Environmental Affairs and Tourism.
-The EIA was eventually approved in August 2007; conditions attached being the appointment of an environmental control officer, issues of access from the nearby N2 freeway, and fauna and flora issues; in particular, the impact of construction and airport operations on a nearby colony of barn swallows.
+The EIA was eventually approved in August 2007; conditions attached were the appointment of an environmental control officer, issues of access from the nearby N2 motorway, and fauna and flora issues; in particular, the impact of construction and airport operations on a nearby colony of barn swallows.

 Construction of the airport commenced on 24 August 2007, immediately after the approval of the EIA.
 Construction progressed steadily throughout the next two years, with operational testing of the airport beginning in December 2009.
 The airport handled its first commercial flights on 1 May 2010.
-In spite of the high construction costs, the airport was designed without a viewing deck and travellators.
+Despite the high construction costs, the airport was designed without a viewing deck or travellators.

 It was unclear what the fate of the existing Durban International Airport would be now that the KSIA was complete.
-It was originally expected that the airport would be decommissioned and the site (in a prime industrial area) would be redeveloped, possibly as a dug-out port serving nearby automotive assembly and components factories; however, such plans have been put on hold.
+It was originally expected that the airport would be decommissioned and the site (in a prime industrial area) would be redeveloped, possibly as a dug-out port serving nearby automotive assembly and component factories; however, such plans have been put on hold.
 The Durban International Airport eventually became defunct.

-British Airways used to fly between Durban and London.
-Imperial Airways, one of its predecessors, operated a multistop flying-boat service from 1937 to 1947; the aircraft required nearly one week's time to cover the route.
-British Airways itself flew from Durban's old airport to London in the 1980s and '90s.
-Boeing 747s performed these flights, which made a stopover in Harare or Johannesburg.
-The carrier returned to Durban in October 2018, this time inaugurating a direct link to the British capital.
-However, the Boeing 787 service came to an end in March 2021 amid the COVID-19 pandemic.
+British Airways inaugurated a direct link to London's Heathrow Airport in October 2018.
+It said in December 2020 that it had suspended the service because of the COVID-19 pandemic.

 Naming process

 Despite wide expectations that the airport would be named "King Shaka International Airport" (Shaka was the leader of the Zulu nation in the early 19th century), it emerged in October 2009 that the airport needed to undergo a formal naming process.
 The former premier of KZN, S'bu Ndebele, described the naming process as urgent, stating that "pilots cannot fly to a place with no name".
-Public hearings on the naming of the airport began at the beginning of November 2009, with most attendees favouring "King Shaka International Airport" as the new airport's name.
+Public hearings on the naming of the airport began at the beginning of November 2009, with most attendees favoring "King Shaka International Airport" as the new airport's name.

 On 8 December 2009, it was reported that "King Shaka International Airport" was indeed the most popular name for the new airport.
 The airport name was approved by the South African Geographical Names Council on 14 January 2010, and became official on 2 February 2010 when the Minister of Arts and Culture gave final approval to the name.